History and Locations

 The Russian Attack

 During the Russian breakthrough at Voronezh on January 13, 1943, Aaron and a few slaves hunker down in a trench as bullets tear at the snow and bombs fall from the sky.
 It is the Russians attacking with their most destructive firepower.
 During this brutal assault, the Axis commanders are strangely silent.
-Aaron, in a moment of spontaneous ingenuity, lifts his head above his trench, turns to face the Axis soldiers, and impersonates their commanding officers by bellowing the order: “Retreat!” both in German and Hungarian.
+Aaron, in a moment of spontaneous ingenuity, lifts his head above his trench, turns to face the Axis soldiers, and impersonates their commanding officers by bellowing the order: “Retreat!” both in the German and Hungarian languages.
 Believing that Hitler has changed his mind and has ordered a retreat, a panicked rout of the Axis forces ensues along the entire Don River front, as Aaron exhorts countless Jewish slaves to follow their fleeing masters to safety in the woods, saving the lives of all; handing the Russians a major victory, and the Axis a humiliating defeat.